DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 Given Swift is a multi-paradigm language it's up to the programmer to choose how to write code, so it's important to  explore various ways until we find what we could call 'idiomatic' Swift.

-We are all learning so don't take any of my work for granted, and if you have any comments I'd love to [discuss them][twitter].
+We are all learning so don't hesitate to tell me if I'm wrong or disagree with me.
+If you have any comments I'd love to [discuss them][twitter].

 [part1]: {{site.url}}/blog/2015/08/31/poor-mans-functional-programming/
 [small_large]: http://www.johndcook.com/blog/2009/03/23/functional-in-the-small-oo-in-the-large/